 If you live in a community with exceptional water pressure, a pressure regulator might have been installed to protect your home’s plumbing system from the damage of excessive water pressure.
 When water exceeds the safe pressure rating inside a water line, it can erode the pipe, shatter it, or cause it to wear out more rapidly than usual.
 However, this protective device can also wear out and be the reason that your home is suffering from low water pressure.
 An inspection by a licensed plumber will reveal if the pressure regulator is damaged or needs to be recalibrated to correct the problem.

 Low water pressure is often an indication of a water leak somewhere inside your home.
 However, if you have not seen signs of a significant leak, then the leak detection experts at A Better Plumber should be scheduled to determine if there is a leak hidden somewhere inside or under your home.
 The leak is sure to be creating costly water damage and promoting mold growth, so fast detection and repairs are essential.

 Old Water Lines

-Call (301) 278-8786 to request an appointment with the plumbing experts at A Better Plumber & Air Conditioning.
+Call (301) 278-8786 to request an appointment with the plumbing experts at A Better Plumber.
 Our licensed plumbers use the latest technology to locate leaks, blockages, and other issues causing low water pressure in your home.
 Once the problem is determined, we will provide a free no-obligation price quote for the repairs.